Special Educational Needs Information (School offer)

 · In addition to the annual class screenings, from Year 4 onwards, pupils on the SEND Register, are assessed for progress in Reading, Spelling and Maths using WRAT 4 in the autumn and spring.

-· For further information see the SEND Policy
+· For further information see the Special Educational Needs and Disabilities Policy, January 2021

 How is the effectiveness of provision for pupils with SEND evaluated?

-· As part of the normal school self-development and self-review cycle, the data from screening test results and teacher assessment are used to evaluate the effectiveness of the provision for all pupils with SEND. (see SEND Policy for detail on screening tests).
+· As part of the normal school self-development and self-review cycle, the data from screening test results and teacher assessment are used to evaluate the effectiveness of the provision for all pupils with SEND. (see Special Educational Needs and Disabilities Policy, January 2021 for detail on screening tests).

 · The SENCos, Pastoral Lead Teacher and Learning Support Teachers meet weekly to discuss, plan, review and evaluate the SEND provision within the school.
 This is shared with the Academy Leadership Team which is fully involved with this process.